danielgatis/dramatiq-postgres/README.md

 - Super simple deployment.
 - Uses plain psycopg2.
 No ORM.
-- Stores message payload as native JSONb.
+- Stores message payload and results as native JSONb.
 - Stores all messages in a single table, in a dedicated schema.
 - Uses LISTEN/NOTIFY to keep worker sync.
 No polling.
-- Replay pending messages on worker startup.
-- Requeues failed tasks.
+- Requeue of failed tasks.
 - Delayed task.
 - Reliable thanks to Postgres MVCC.
 - Self-healing.
 Old messages are purge from time to time.
+- Utility CLI for maintainance : flush, purge, stats, etc.

 Note that dramatiq assumes tasks are idempotent.
 This broker makes the same assumptions for recovering after a crash.